 In 2011, BHC stakeholders involved in dismantling the school-to-prison pipeline were preparing an advocacy campaign focused on California State Legislators passing seven bills to reform punitive school discipline policies.
-At the same time, the California Senate formed a Select Committee on Boys and Men of Color to examine key issues affecting the health and well-being of boys and young men of color and to create a state plan to address their needs.
-The Select Committee began a series of five regional hearings over the course of the year, and the Alliance for the Boys and Men of Color mobilized youth in the BHC sites to testify at these hearings.
-The final Select Committee hearing occurred in Sacramento in August of 2012 and coincided with the final phase of advocacy for the passage of the seven bills that would rectify punitive school push-out policies.
-These events provided an opportunity for the Sacramento BHC organizations involved in school policy reform and boys and men of color youth leadership development work to collectively mobilize.
+At the same time, the California Senate formed the Assembly Select Committee on Boys and Men of Color to examine key issues affecting the health and well-being of boys and young men of color and to create a state plan to address their needs.
+The Select Committee held five regional hearings over the course of a year, and the Alliance for the Boys and Men of Color mobilized youth in the BHC sites to testify at these hearings.
+The last Select Committee regional hearing occurred in Sacramento in August of 2012 and coincided with the final phase of the advocacy campaign focused on the passage of seven bills to rectify punitive school discipline policies.
+These events were an opportunity for the Sacramento BHC organizations involved in school policy reform and boys and men of color youth leadership development work to collectively mobilize.45

-The Alliance for the Boys and Men of Color coordinated a two-day advocacy training on school policy reform in Sacramento for youth from the 14 BHC sites.
-At the training, the youth received information about the bills before testifying at the final Select Committee hearing and meeting with legislators.
-The Sacramento BHC Zero-Tolerance Youth Leadership Team and MWLA Leadership Team were in attendance, and the advocacy efforts were largely successful, with five of the seven bills passed:
+The Alliance for the Boys and Men of Color coordinated a two-day advocacy training in Sacramento for youth from the 14 BHC sites.
+At the training, the youth received information about the school policy reform bills before testifying at the final Select Committee hearing in August 2012, and meeting with legislators as part of the advocacy campaign.
+The Sacramento BHC Zero-Tolerance Youth Leadership Team and MWLA Leadership Team were in attendance, and the advocacy efforts were successful, with five of the seven bills passed:

-AB-1729 Pupil rights: suspension or expulsion: alternatives and other means of correction
+AB-1729 Pupil rights: Suspension or Expulsion: Alternatives and Other Means of Correction